-The front door of the house was just a few more strides ahead.
+The front door of the house lay just a few more strides ahead.
 His legs were pumping as fast as his heart was beating.
 He wasn't even sure if his pursuer was still behind him, but he was in no mood to find out.
-To his delight, the door was already unlocked; he punched the controls and slipped inside, taking a moment to catch his breath.
+To his delight, the door had been left unlocked; he punched the controls and slipped inside, taking a moment to catch his breath.

 This house seemed bigger than others in the area and was well-decorated with a variety of expensive-looking objects.
-The owners were probably well off and had no doubt been some of the first to leave the city.
-Large pieces of furniture were stacked up nearby, giving him the impression that the front door had recently been barricaded against any attackers.
+The owners were probably well-off and had no doubt been some of the first to leave the city.
+Large pieces of furniture had been stacked up nearby, giving him the impression the front door had recently been barricaded against any attackers.
 He considered trying to move the stack back to the door, but even if he could move it himself, there was no time.
 He slowly began to back away, looking wildly about for some other means of escape.

 A soft clicking just outside sent him scurrying down the hallway.
 Based on the skill The Assassin had already shown, he didn't doubt their ability to breach the lock.
 Even so, the sound of the door sliding open came far too soon for his taste.
-He darted into the first room he came to.
-It appeared he had entered some sort of study or sitting room.
-A plush sofa and matching armchairs were arranged around a low table, and a desk and large cabinet were positioned against the far wall.
+He darted into the first room he came to, some sort of study or sitting room.
+A plush sofa and some matching armchairs sat arranged around a low table, and a desk and large cabinet rested against the far wall.
 He ran to the cabinet and flung it open, finding it empty except for a couple of deactivated data pads and an old blanket.
 The bottom shelf was clear, so he ducked down and crawled inside, pulling the door shut as quietly as he could behind him.

 There in the confined space, each breath and heartbeat sounded horrifyingly loud.
 He leaned forward and rested his head on his knees, watching the room outside through the narrow crack between the doors.
 The moonlight poured in through the window, giving him a clear picture of the area.
 He strained to hear, willing his pulse to slow.
-He'd been able to hear nothing but himself since leaving the front door, and he had no idea where The Assassin had gone.
+He'd been able to hear nothing but himself since leaving the front door; The Assassin could be anywhere by now.